ycechungAI/goose/documentation/blog/2025-06-16-multi-model-in-goose/index.md

 <!-- truncate -->

-## The Problem With One-Model Sessions
+## The Problem with Single-Model Sessions

 Originally, every Goose session used a single model from start to finish.
 That worked fine for short tasks, but longer sessions were harder to tune: